-- 1.1.
-Any word or expression contained in this notice to which a meaning has been assigned in a tax Act as defined in section 1 of the Tax Administration Act, 2011 (Act No. 28 of 2011) ("the Act") has the meaning so assigned, unless the context indicates otherwise. - 1.2.
-In this notice, the following terms, if in single quotation marks, have the following meanings-
+- [1.1.]
+Unless the context indicates otherwise, [A]any word or expression contained in this notice to which a meaning has been assigned in a tax Act as defined in section 1 of the Tax Administration Act, 2011 ("the Act") has the meaning so assigned, [unless the context indicates otherwise. - 1.2.
+In this notice,]and the following terms[, if in single quotation marks,] have the following meanings-

-'an acceptable electronic form' has the meaning contained in rule 3.2;
+'[an]acceptable electronic form' has the meaning contained in rule 3.2;

-'the Electronic Communications and Transactions Act' means the Electronic Communications and Transactions Act, 2002 (Act No. 25 of 2002);
+'[the]Electronic Communications and Transactions Act' means the Electronic Communications and Transactions Act, 2002 (Act No. 25 of 2002);

-'electronic records' means 'records' that are kept or stored in electronic form on a computer or on another electronic storage device and are either originally created in an electronic form or are converted from any non-electronic form into an electronic form; and
+'electronic records' means records that are kept or stored in electronic form on a computer or on another electronic storage device and are either originally created in an electronic form or are converted from any non-electronic form into an electronic form; and